LearningToBurn/LearningToBurn.github.io/_lessons/Do/Ignition Tools.md

 *	Lack of speed in lighting up.
 At certain stages of the burn, speed is essential and can be achieves without falling into the errors of the two points above.

-> __Activity:__ Watch the YouTube video on Mmaintenanceaintenance and in the field management for drip torch performance issues:
+> __Activity:__ Watch the YouTube video on Maintenance and in the field management for drip torch performance issues:

 `{% raw %} {% include youtube id="uhDvtvQESlACAUTION" width="60" %} {% endraw %}`  -> {% include youtube id="uhDvtvQESlACAUTION" width="60" %}